DadoDz/cs16-amxx-zp-rank-system/README.md

 ## Notice
 > This plugin is written specifically for **Zombie Plague 4.3**.
 > Rank systems already exist, this plugin was created for my own server.

+## Disclaimer

+Country flag images included in this project are used solely for identification and display purposes.
+All rights to national flags remain with their respective countries, governments, or relevant authorities.
+The author of this project does not claim ownership of any country flag or national symbol used within this repository.
+If you are a rights holder and believe any content should be credited differently or removed, please open an issue or contact the repository owner.